27 Warm & Wonderful Things to Do in Geneva in Winter

 chocolates in a Swiss chocolate shop piled up for tasting on a chocolate tour in geneva in winter

-One of the best ways to spend a winter day in Geneva is on a chocolate-themed walking tour!
+Switzerland, and Geneva in particular, is beloved around the world for its exquisite chocolates.
+So perhaps it’s no surprise that one of the best ways to spend a winter day in Geneva is taking a chocolate-themed walking tour!

 On this tour, you’ll get a chance to visit the city’s most distinguished chocolatiers and sample an array of mouthwatering chocolates.